pheymann/talks/typelevel-summit-2018/post.md

 type Path = "users"
 ```

-But as we want to stay in Vanilla Scala (oh, didn't I mention that before) this isn't an option.
-We have to use the one tool probably every developer has to use when it comes to working on the type-level in Scala called [shapeless](https://github.com/milessabine/shapeless).
-It comes with a nifty class called [Witness](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/singletons.scala#L31) which generates a witness type from a constant value like `Strings` or `Symbols`.
+But as we want to stay in Vanilla Scala this isn't an option.
+We have to use the one tool probably every developer has to use when it comes to working on the type-level called [shapeless](https://github.com/milessabine/shapeless).
+It has this nifty class [Witness](https://github.com/milessabin/shapeless/blob/master/core/src/main/scala/shapeless/singletons.scala#L31) which generates a witness type from a constant value like `Strings` or `Symbols`.

 ```Scala
 import shapeless.Witness